 Santa will be taking some time out of his busy schedule to meet children before the big day!
 All children will receive a special gift that they can even open before Christmas- special permission granted!

 Tickets are £5.95 per child, no charge for adults.
-Children can will receive a goody bag and gift.
+Children can receive a goody bag and gift.

 Tickets are limited so be sure to book in advance online.
 Book here